notpresident35/awesome-learn-gamedev/README.md

 ### General

-<span style="color: #9900ff;">The Open Source University</span>
+🟪 The Open Source University

 [https://github.com/ossu/computer-science ](https://github.com/ossu/computer-science)

-<span style="color: #9900ff;">The single best way to learn Unity.</span> Trust me when I say this is the best $12 I have ever spent, or will ever spend.
+🟪 The single best way to learn Unity.
+Trust me when I say this is the best $12 I have ever spent, or will ever spend.
 Wait for it to go on sale, then go pick this up.

 [https://www.udemy.com/course/unitycourse2/](https://www.udemy.com/course/unitycourse2/)

-<span style="color: #9900ff;">Same as above, but with Unreal 5.</span> This course is invaluable - I know several full-time developers who learned from gamedev.tv, they are a gem.
+🟪 Same as above, but with Unreal 5.
+This course is invaluable - I know several full-time developers who learned from gamedev.tv, they are a gem.

 [https://www.udemy.com/course/unrealcourse/](https://www.udemy.com/course/unrealcourse/)

-<span style="color: #9900ff;">How to Learn Software Design and Architecture</span> - A list of resources
+🟪 How to Learn Software Design and Architecture - A list of resources

 [https://www.freecodecamp.org/news/software-design/](https://www.freecodecamp.org/news/software-design/)